christian-schlichtherle/neuron-di/README.md

 - lazy resolution of dependencies
 - caching of dependencies by applying a not-thread-safe, thread-safe or thread-local strategy
 - looking up dependencies in any object by delegation
-- dependency checking at compile-time (Scala only)
+- dependency injection at compile-time (Scala only)
 - peaceful coexistence with any other DI framework or library

 Neuron DI frees your code from the following **code smells**: